 This represents the total of any other liabilities, not elsewhere already included in other Balance Sheet items.
-The largest item within this class is the funds withheld account in respect of the motor quota share.

 D.3.2.2 Statutory valuations

 D.3.2.2.1 Deferred tax liability

 Deferred tax is provided using the liability method on temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date.